 Beyond Debris: Other Spring Lawn Care Tasks

-So, you’ve cleared out all the leftover leaves, twigs, and general winter mess.
-That’s a huge win!
-But honestly, getting your lawn ready for spring doesn’t stop there.
-There are a few other things you should really think about doing to give your grass the best shot at looking amazing all season long.
-It’s not just about tidiness; it’s about setting up your lawn for healthy growth.
+So, you’ve cleared out all the leftover leaves, twigs, and general winter mess — that’s a huge win!
+But getting your lawn ready for spring doesn’t stop there.
+A few other tasks give your grass the best shot at looking amazing all season long.

 Pruning Trees and Shrubs for Health

 While you’re out there, take a look at your trees and shrubs.
-Winter can be tough on them, and sometimes branches get damaged or just grow in weird directions.
-Early spring is actually a great time to do some pruning.
-It helps get rid of any dead or broken bits before they cause bigger problems, and it also encourages new, healthy growth.
-Think about shaping them up a bit, too.
-It makes a big difference in how everything looks.
+Winter can be tough on them, and sometimes branches get damaged or grow in weird directions.
+Early spring is a great time to prune, getting rid of dead or broken bits before they cause bigger problems and encouraging new, healthy growth.

 - Remove dead or damaged branches.